harleytml/tsos-nucleus/documents/TSOS-Syscalls.md

 Gey a byte from the other device

-isdeviceready:
+isdevicereadytoreceive:

+Checks if the connected device is ready to receive

+isdevicereadytotransmit:

-Check if a device is connected to this device
+Checks if the connected device is ready to transmit
 ```

 SOUND SYSCALLS: